-This is probably the most original, yet important, bear safety tip in the book.
+This is probably the original, most important, bear safety tip.
 A bear bag allows you to keep your food in a safe place while you sleep.
-It's a fairly simple process as well.
+It’s a fairly simple process as well.
 Get some rope and some type of bag (usually a dry sack works great), put your food inside, and check out the characteristics of the above picture to keep your food and yourself safe.

 Of course though, some bears (such as those in Yosemite) are smarter than your bear bag technique.
 To beat this, a bear canister is a much more reliable option.
 While bulky and awkward to pack, the best bear canisters are proven to be 100% bear proof.
 Store it a safe distance from camp and everything will be golden.

 On a related note: Don’t keep food in your tent, or even eat in your tent for that matter.
 This will attract not only bears, but other furry critters as well.
 Seems obvious, but there’s always that one guy…..